rbb-data/svelte-starter/README.md

 npm run dev
 ```

 Your app is then available at http://localhost:3000/.
-Edit `src/routes/index.svelte`.
+Edit `src/routes/index.svelte` to see changes.

 **Note:** SvelteKit requires `node>=14.13`.
 If you get an error message on `npm install` that an "engine is unsupported", update your node version and try again.